AN: All right, Kathey. I figure it's time to stop torturing you by telling you about this story and just POST IT ALREADY!

 In the living room, Ben stops what he's doing to throw his arms up in the air and yell out, ''Yay!''

-The cake is one of the best he has ever had so Dean counts this birthday as a win for him.
+He has no idea how she knew it was his birthday but the cake is one of the best he has ever had so Dean counts this birthday as a win for him.

 The time starts to go by faster.

 In early April, feeling happy and weightless for the first time in ages, Dean decides that he and Ben need a dog.
 He thinks it's one of the best ideas he's ever had.
 He's very proud of himself for thinking of it.
 Ben loves dogs.
 Like, full on adores them.
 Every morning while he is eating breakfast and Dean is getting them both ready for the day, he sits on the living room floor and watches Clifford the Big Red Dog.
 On the weekends, he watches Fox and the Hound on a constant loop.
-Hell, the kid still doesn't understand that Rumsfeld doesn't live with them anymore, often peering up at Dean and asking, ''Daddy, where's my puppy?''
+Hell, the kid still doesn't understand that Rumsfeld doesn't live with them anymore, often peering up at Dean and asking, ''Puppy, Daddy?
+Puppy?''

 When they step into the local animal shelter on a mild April day, Ben gets this adoring look on his face and his eyes double in size.
 It's kind of like the look Dean would get on his face if he ever got the chance to watch two hot chicks wrestling in a giant pie.
-He loses track of how long they spend at the shelter while Ben carefully asks about each and every dog, learns their name (and then promptly forgets it), waves at them and says ''hi, I'm Ben!''
+He loses track of how long they spend at the shelter while Ben carefully asks about each and every dog, learns their name (and then promptly forgets it), waves at them and says ''Hi, I'm Ben!''

 But in the end they get their dog.

 Dean has his eyes on some of the bigger dogs, like a Golden Retriever or a Canaan.
-There's a fully grown adult husky that looks pretty badass.
+There's a fully grown adult Husky that looks pretty badass.
 But then he turns his back for less than three seconds and when he turns back, his son has managed to find the single girliest dog in the entire joint and fall in love with it.
 In the span of five seconds, Ben has locked eyes with a tiny puppy and Dean swears he can hear 'love lifts us up where we belong' playing somewhere.

 ''Shit,'' he mutters under his breath.